 There may be other out of hours works, including on Sundays, around the station building and car park to minimise the impacts to commuters.

 For disruptive works, directly impacted residents and businesses will be notified in advance.

 What to be aware of

-- Vehicles, machinery and workers near level crossings, on local roads and within the rail corridor
+- Machinery and workers in car park areas, near level crossings, on local roads and within the rail corridor

 - Dust generation.
 Where necessary, water carts will be used for dust suppression